Which Foods Inhibit and Promote Thyroid Function?

 Thyroid Physiology and Metabolic Regulation

 The thyroid's secretions are involved in cerebral functions, gastrointestinal tract operations, cardiovascular health, lipid and cholesterol metabolism, hormone synthesis, and both gallbladder and hepatic activities.
 Alarmingly, approximately 20 million Americans contend with thyroid disorders, with 60 percent remaining undiagnosed.
-Notably, one in every eight women is likely to develop a thyroid condition during her lifetime.
+One in every eight women is likely to develop a thyroid condition during her lifetime.
 Disruptions in thyroid functionality can precipitate extensive health ramifications.

-According to Dr. Spurlock MD
+According to Dr. Spurlock MD:

 "Every cell in your body depends upon thyroid hormones for the regulation of its metabolism.
 A healthy thyroid gland generally produces about 80% T4 and about 20% T3, however, T3 possesses about four times the hormone “strength” as T4.
 T3 and T4 control your body’s metabolism.
 If you don’t have enough hormones, then your metabolism slows down.
 Your metabolic rate dictates how quickly you process food, how fast your heart beats, how much heat your body generates, and even how quickly you can think.
 In short, T3 and T4 are in charge of how your body uses energy.
 Despite T3 being the stronger of the two, taking synthetic T4 hormone is considered the “standard” treatment for hypothyroidism, with the reasoning being that the body will take T4 and turn it into T3.
 However, this is not always the case and it can often occur that when T4 is taken very little T3 is produced.
 This is why some people have little to no effect from taking common thyroid treatments as they are a synthetic T4 and their body is not effectively transforming it into T3. "